Tfactor08/maxim-document-manager/README.md

 ### Features
 - Creating three types of documents
 - Viewing and changing added documents
-- Saving and reading documents from fiies
+- Saving and reading documents from files
 ### In future:
 - Storing documents in a database